All Episodes

 As a matter of Republican Party math, Trump has been awarded a delegate bonus 22% above his raw support from voters.

-So their point here is even if you if you apply the same thinking to crews, you still end up with Trump has been awarded 8% more delegates than Cruz for the same rate of uh of voter support.
+So their point here is, and even if you apply the same thinking to Cruz, you still end up with Trump has been awarded 8% more delegates than Cruz for the same rate of voter support.

 Some of it benefits from crossover voters in open primary states.